purescript/spago/README.md

 ...
 ```

-..but its sources will be just included in the build.

 Let's now say that we test that our fix works, and we are ready to Pull Request the fix.
 So we push our fork and open the PR, but while we wait for the fix to land on the next
 package-set release, we still want to use the fix in our production build.